 How do you define a community?

 Community prayer altars are built through relationships across our communities – so it makes sense to focus on linking in prayer for our local communities.
-Samuel Hofmann confirmed that ideally community prayer altars will be established in each town or local city (e.g. municipality) where there is opportunity for real relationship across the body of Christ – easy proximity, shared purpose and frequent connection.
+Samuel Hofmann confirmed that ideally community prayer altars will be established in each town or local city (e.g. council area) where there is opportunity for real relationship across the body of Christ – easy proximity, shared purpose and frequent connection.
 A city like Melbourne has 31 local cities within it.
 We need to build and hold the kingdom one local community at a time.

 How do you define agreement?